Cao Bằng province: Landmarks

 Kỳ Sầm Temple was built as a memorial at Nùng village (200 m east of Highway 203) of Ngan in honour of Nùng Trí Cao, Nùng Lord of Quảng Uyên for organizing the ethnic minority revolt in the 11th century against the Vietnamese monarchy.
 The first effort at rebellion against the King Lý Thái Tông was started by Nùng Trí Cao's father, Nùng Tồn Phúc, and elder brother, Nùng Trí Thông.
 This failed and both were caught and executed.
 Two years later Cao mobilised a rebellion army and captured the territory and declared himself as the king of the Nùng Kingdom and named it as Dai Lich.
-However, this occupancy was short-lived as he was captured by Viet forces.
-He was, however, let go by the King and allowed to return to Quảng Uyên.
+This occupancy ended when he was captured by Viet forces.
+He was let go by the King and allowed to return to Quảng Uyên.
 Six years later he again launched a rebellion against the king in 1048 and captured the territory in southern China and declared himself as the "Emperor of Đại Nam."
 His kingdom survived for 5 years by the manipulation of the King of China and the King of Viet.
-However, in 1053 the Vietnamese king Lý Thái Tông captured Cao and executed him.
-The temple built in his honour, though ancient, is now a refurbished monument (renovated in the 19th century) consisting of two buildings.
-The outer building has the altar of one of his generals and the inner shrine housed the images of Cao, his wife and his mother till they were stolen a few years ago.
-An inscription still seen here narrates Cao's war exploits and his avowed commitment to the cause of his nation.
+In 1053 the Vietnamese king Lý Thái Tông captured Cao and executed him.
+The temple built in his honour is a refurbished monument (renovated in the 19th century) consisting of two buildings.
+The outer building has the altar of one of his generals and the inner shrine housed the images of Cao, his wife and his mother till they were stolen years ago.
+An inscription here narrates Cao's war exploits and his avowed commitment to the cause of his nation.